-“When you are partially sleep deprived, the next opportunity you get, you drop into a deep sleep much faster.
-In a sense then you are compensating for the decrease in deep sleep on previous nights,” Shah says.
-“However, you can’t make up the day you spent sleep-deprived — which was most likely a day spent more stressed, with a weakened immune system, and an impaired learning ability.”
+“When you are partially sleep-deprived, the next opportunity you get, you drop into a deep sleep much faster.
+In a sense then you are compensating for the decrease in a deep sleep on previous nights,” Shah says.
+“However, you can’t make up the day you spent sleep-deprived — which was most likely a day spent more stressed, with a weakened immune system, and impaired learning ability.”

 Another culprit that impacts our REM cycle (the deep sleep phase we enter to really rest well) is alcohol.
 In fact, the more you drink, the more unsettled your slumber will be and you could find yourself waking up several times during the night or struggling to return to the Z’s.

 Even if you are a big fan of tummy sleeping or like to curl up into a little ball — your back is actually the best sleeping position for quality, healthy sleep.
 As Sarin says, the way you get comfortable at bedtime makes a big difference in how well you rest and how you feel in the morning.
 Not to mention sleeping on your back is best for your pores, since it reduces wrinkles!
 When you have a poor sleep posture, you may experience back pain, muscle cramps, headaches and gastric issues, she adds.
 If you simply ‘can’t’ get to sleep on your back, your side is the next-best position.
 If you have an injury, Sarin suggests chatting with a physician who can make recommendations on pillows, mattresses or other aids that will help you rest easier.